baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 And many more.
 If you are working remotely from India(or want to) I would definitely suggest to give [RemoteIndian](https://remoteindian.com/guides) a look.

 I also got to know that Abhishek was part of this hip remote work platform named **Toptal.** I thought of giving it a try and see how it goes.
 Fast forward to now, I have been part of Toptal for more than two years now.
 I get asked a lot about my interview experience at Toptal.
-So, I thought of gathering all my thoughts in this one post.
+So, I thought of gathering all my thoughts in this post.

-If you find this post helpful please consider using my [referral link](https://topt.al/zdc75q) to register on the platform.
+If you find this post helpful please consider using my [referral link](https://topt.al/zdc75q) to register on Toptal.

-The thoughts that I have shared below is more for a QA appying to Toptal.
-But if you are someone who comes from a Development background, Feel free to check this amazing article from [Avi](https://dev.to/aviaryan/the-toptal-hiring-process-for-freelancers-27jp).
+The thoughts that I have shared below is more for a QA applying to Toptal.
+If you are someone who comes from a Development background, Feel free to check this amazing article from [Avi](https://dev.to/aviaryan/the-toptal-hiring-process-for-freelancers-27jp).

 ## Interview Process

 Toptal's interview process consists of total 4 rounds.
-They can be categorized as below:
+They can be described as below:

 1. English Proficiency
 2. Validating your Skills